Field Notes

 What I Took From It

+The biggest surprise wasn't how much work AI could absorb.
+It was how much organizational psychology still mattered.
 Onboarding.
 Role clarity.
-Capability development.
 Knowledge transfer.
-Performance enablement.
 Job-skill fit.
 Every concept that governs how humans integrate into organizations turned out to apply — with remarkable fidelity — to how AI systems integrate into a leadership operating model.

 The technology was new.
 The people science wasn't.